XenitAB/xenitab.github.io/docs/blog/12factor.md

 ## Factor VII: Port binding

-> The twelve-factor app is completely self-contained.
+> The twelve-factor app is completely self-contained and does not rely on runtime injection of a webserver into the execution environment to create a web-facing service.
+The web app exports HTTP as a service by binding to a port, and listening to requests coming in on that port.

 This factor is now standard in containerized scenarios.
 Widespread adoption of port binding has enabled a whole ecosystem of supporting proxies (e.g. [Envoy](https://www.envoyproxy.io/), [Traefik](https://traefik.io/), [Toxiproxy](https://github.com/Shopify/toxiproxy)) which (ironically) means that a typical app today is often not self-contained, but depends on other containerized apps to perform e.g. authentication and tracing.
 This is a improves [separation of concerns](https://deviq.com/principles/separation-of-concerns) and consequently, in 2022 we consider this factor at the service level.

-> The port-binding approach means that one app can become the backing service for another app[.]
+> The port-binding approach means that one app can become the backing service for another app, by providing the URL to the backing app as a resource handle in the config for the consuming app.

 The original text focuses on network protocols such as HTTP and [XMPP](https://xmpp.org/extensions/).
 In order to become a backing service in 2022, the app should also adhere to an [API contract](https://apievangelist.com/2019/07/15/what-is-an-api-contract/) of some sort, defining the backing service's intended role.